poojasalunk/delta_demo2/README.md

 # delta_demo2
-this is a demo for git &amp; github class
+this is a demo for git &amp; github class.